VirtuallyCreative/ollie-ui-docs/src/pages/index.md

       Nope.
 Ollie-UI is not a JavaScript framework.

-      Ollie-UI is a starter-kit that simple builds upon ExpressJS to provide a very familiar work-space for most developers focused on Front-End to rapidly consume JSON data via mock REST API to build front-end components, layouts or templates around that mock data structure(s).
+      Ollie-UI is a starter-kit that simply builds upon ExpressJS.
+It provides a very familiar work-space for most developers focused on Front-End development to rapidly consume JSON data via a mock REST API.
+It's great for building front-end components, layouts or templates around mock data structure(s).
     section_id: text-no-img
     title: Is Ollie-UI a javascript "framework"?
     type: contentblock